unh-comp-master-project/unh-comp-master-project.github.io/competencies.md

 instructor, and project/thesis committee members
 * Demonstrate professional responsibility in all project activities and make informed judgments based on legal and ethical principles
-* Function effectively as a member of this class
+* Participate and contribute effectively as a member of this class
-* Reflect on your learning experiences
+* Reflect on your learning experiences and your best possible self
 * Persist in working with difficult problems
 * Adapt, adjust, change course, be flexible as needed
 * Tolerate uncertainty and ambiguity